 “Both events and artist bookings have been hit really hard this year because of covid-19, so with many other music events being cancelled or postponed, the Frontline Festival Scotland virtual gig has been massively welcomed by all the artists involved.
 We have a great line up and we’re looking forward to making that announcement shortly.”
 Matt goes on, “It’s also a great boost for us when you have the likes of Simone on board as one of our campaign Ambassadors.
 If we can all pull together then this event will offer so much to so many.”

-With less than 10 weeks until the main event, the organisers are also appealing for more businesses to stand with them by becoming a sponsor or supporter of the event.
+With less than 10 weeks until the main event, the organisers are also appealing for more businesses to stand with them by becoming a sponsor or supporters of the event.
 They can also make a donation directly to the campaign via the Just Giving platform and further details about the festival can be requested by emailing email@example.com